ImageMagick/Usage-Markdown/thumbnails/index.md

 ### Torn Paper Edge {#torn}

-Leif Åstrand &lt;leif@sitelogic.fi&gt;, contributed the following IM code to generate a edge that looks like it was torn from a fibrous paper (like newspaper)...
+Leif Åstrand &lt;leif@sitelogic.fi&gt;, contributed the following IM code to generate an edge that looks like it was torn from a fibrous paper (like newspaper)...

 ~~~
 convert thumbnail.gif \